 - Special diets catered for

 - Hairdressing salon

 - Visitors welcome at all times

 - Social and recreational activities programme

 The home is led by an experienced Home Manager and is staffed with a qualified nurse 24 hours a day with a team of dedicated carers, experienced and trained in supporting older people.
 The 14-bed facility for those with dementia or Alzheimer's Disease is staffed by carers and led by an experienced manager who have all had specialist dementia care training.

 SHC has access to a range of trusted external therapists - physiotherapy, occupational therapy and reflexology are available on request.
 Experts are available to advise on any aspect of an individual's care, recreational pursuits or environment.
 Chiropody and physiotherapy are available for the people we support.

-Our experienced chef prepares interesting and homely cuisine using fresh local produce and with attention to individual requirements and any special diets.
+Our experienced chef prepares interesting and homely meals using fresh local produce and with attention to individual requirements and any special diets.

 All staff undertake an induction programme when joining SHC.
 In addition, a system of supervision and support for care staff enables them to gain experience and increase their skills.
 Extensive in-house training is provided by the SHC Training Academy, and QCF courses are undertaken in conjunction with local colleges.